Find an issue

 Topics.
 The Notices seeks exceptional articles that report on major new developments in mathematics, or that describe great mathematicians (not just obituaries) or episodes from mathematics history that have connection to current research in the field.
 We also welcome articles discussing aspects of the mathematics profession, such as grant programs, the job market, professional opportunities for mathematicians, publishing, electronic communications, and mathematics education, at all levels.
 In addition, we publish reviews of books, films, plays, art installations, and software with mathematical themes, as well as mathematical tools.

 Reaching the audience.
 Our goal is to provide valuable and enjoyable articles about new developments in mathematics and in the mathematics profession, as well as other related matters of interest.
 Articles should be interesting to our wide audience.
 Notices is not a research journal but rather a magazine of exposition and news.
 We do not publish research papers or scholarly survey articles, and every article should have at most five references.
 A Notices article is normally one to five pages, sometimes a little longer.
-Whenever possible, an article should have (high resolution) graphics, preferably in color, including portraits of the author(s), with written permissions for all artwork.
+Whenever possible, an article should have graphics (high resolution, color or with colorized backgrounds), including portraits of the author(s), with written permissions for all artwork.
 (Ideal resolution is 300 DPI for color; permissions form here.)
 Please note that all articles are subject to extensive editing and cutting, without any guarantee of when or if they will appear in the Notices.

 The "WHAT IS...?"
 Column and the Graduate Student Section